GabrielDCelery/personal-notes/02_area/system-design/02-anatomy-of-a-request.md

-# Anatomy of a Request
+#t Anatomy of a Request

 Every system design discussion starts with a request flowing through the stack.
 Understanding where time goes — and where it hides — tells you what to optimise and what to leave alone.
 This lesson traces a single HTTP request from the browser to the database and back, layer by layer.